-The MercyCare P The evaluation includes a literature review and expert opinion may be sought.
+The MercyCare Pharmacy and Therapeutic Committee will consider all FDA approved drugs for inclusion on the formulary, except those drugs in therapeutic classes excluded from coverage by MercyCare.
+The evaluation includes a literature review and expert opinion may be sought.
 Formal reviews are prepared which typically address the following information:

 - Safety

 - Efficacy

 - Comparative studies

 - Approved indications

 - Adverse Effects

 - Contraindications/Warnings/Precautions

 - Pharmacokinetics

-- Patient administration/Compliance considerations
+- · Patient administration/Compliance considerations

 - Medical outcome and pharmacoeconomic studies

 - Cost